Google Summer of Code 2017

-We participated in the Google Summer of Code 2015.
-MariaDB and the MariaDB Foundation believe we are making a better database that remains a drop-in replacement to MySQL.
-We also work on making LGPL connectors (currently in C, Java, C++ in development) and on MariaDB Galera Cluster, which allows you to scale your reads & writes.
-Lately, we also have MariaDB MaxScale which is a pluggable database proxy.
+We participated in the Google Summer of Code 2017 (we have participated previously in 2016, 2015, 2014, and 2013).
+The MariaDB Foundation believes we are making a better database that remains application compatible with MySQL.
+We also work on making LGPL connectors (currently C, ODBC, Java) and on MariaDB Galera Cluster, which allows you to scale your reads & writes.
+Lately, we also have MariaDB ColumnStore, which is a columnar storage engine, designed to process petabytes of data with real-time response to analytical queries.

 - Where to start